timspurfan/timspurfan.github.io/movies.md

 - The Painter and the Thief
 - Wolfwalkers
 - Room
-- Hunt for the Wilderpeople
 - Undone (show)
-- Crip Camp
 - Fences
 - Phantom Thread
 - Ford v Ferrari